What is trichotillomania?

 - It may develop as a coping mechanism triggered by stress or anxiety.

-- It is commonly associated with other body-focused repetitive behaviours, such as nail biting (onychophagia), skin picking, acne excorié, lip biting and cheek chewing.
+- It is commonly associated with other body-focused repetitive behaviours, such as nail biting (onychophagia), nail picking (habit-tic nail deformity) skin picking, acne excorié, lip biting and cheek chewing.

 - Neurological factors may be involved.